Han van Meegeren: The "perfect forgery"

 In 1932, Van Meegeren moved to the southern French village of Roquebrune-Cap-Martin with his wife.
 There he rented a furnished mansion called "Primavera" and set out to define the chemical and technical procedures that would be necessary to create his perfect forgeries.
 He bought authentic 17th-century canvases and mixed his own paints from raw materials (such as lapis lazuli, white lead, indigo, and cinnabar) using old formulas to ensure that they could pass as authentic.
 He made badger-hair paintbrushes similar to those that Vermeer was known to have used.

-He came up with a way to use phenol formaldehyde (Bakelite) to make paints harden after application, making paintings appear 300 years old.
+He came up with a way to use phenol formaldehyde (Bakelite) to make paints harden after application, making paintings appear 300 years old (through the illusion that the paint had already dried for that long).
 Van Meegeren would first mix his paints with lilac oil, to stop the colours from fading or yellowing in heat.
 (This caused his studio to smell so strongly of lilacs that he kept a vase of fresh lilacs nearby so that visitors would not be suspicious.)
-Then, after completing a painting, he would bake it at 100 °C to 120 °C to harden the paint, and then roll a cylinder over it to increase cracking.
+Then, after completing a painting, he would bake it at 100 °C to 120 °C to harden the paint - by effectively polymerizing (curing) the bakelite in the mixture, and then roll a cylinder over it to increase cracking.
 Later, he would wash the painting in India ink which filled the cracks in black.